Scaling Laws and Symmetry, Evidence from Neural Force Fields: Introduction

 \item \textbf{\textit{Scaling effect of symmetry loss.}} Enforcing symmetry through loss does NOT seem to provide the same benefits as having an equivariant architecture.

-\item \textbf{\textit{Trend in optimal depth.}} For a fixed parameter and compute budget, the optimal depth of the network is correlated with the ``degree'' of equivariance among the architectures we studied; with equivariant networks, the benefit of depth saturates at higher values, and for higher rotation order networks this value grows larger; this corroborates the claims of \cite{joshi2023gwl, pengmei2025pushing}.\\ \end{itemize} \paragraph{Organization.} The rest of the paper is organized as follows. \Cref{sec:design_principles} outlines problem setup and symmetry constraints through architectures and loss. \Cref{sec:experiments} discusses our experiments, including key hyperparameters and scaling strategies. \Cref{sec:scaling_laws} presents our results and their analysis. \Cref{sec:related_works} discusses related literature about neural scaling laws and existing results on molecular graphs. \Cref{sec:conclusion} concludes with an emphasis on limitations of our work, and important directions for near-future work.
-Additional details on background, experimental setup, and results are provided in the Appendix.
-This includes geometric message passing in \cref{sec:background_mpnn}, experimental setup in \cref{sec:experimental_setup}, uncertainty in scaling laws in \cref{sec:uncertainty}, and the effect of scaling vector channels in \cref{sec:increase_vector_channels}.
+\item \textbf{\textit{Trend in optimal depth.}} For a fixed parameter and compute budget, the optimal depth of the network is correlated with the ``degree'' of equivariance among the architectures we studied; with equivariant networks, the benefit of depth saturates at higher values, and for higher rotation order networks this value grows larger; this corroborates the claims of \cite{joshi2023gwl, push_limit_of_md_100m}.\\ \end{itemize} \paragraph{Organization.} The rest of the paper is organized as follows. \Cref{sec:design_principles} outlines problem setup and symmetry constraints through architectures and loss. \Cref{sec:experiments} discusses our experiments, including key hyperparameters and scaling strategies. \Cref{sec:scaling_laws} presents our results and their analysis. \Cref{sec:conclusion} concludes with an emphasis on limitations of our work, and important directions for near-future work.
+Details on related works, background, experimental setup, and additional results are included in the Appendix.